bitburner-official/bitburner-src/markdown/bitburner.userinterface.createconnectlink.md

 RAM cost: 5 GB

 This function uses AutoLink.exe to create a clickable link.
-Clicking on the link is approximately equivalent to typing a sequence of "connect" commands into the terminal.
+Clicking on the link is equivalent to typing a sequence of "connect" commands into the terminal.

 \*